TySparrow/TE-Prework/README.md

-# TE-Prework My name is Tyler and I am a new software developer.
+# My name is Tyler and I am a new software developer.